mt60395/discordjs-bot/README.md

 ### saveimages
 Toggles saving images.
 If an upload error occurs, the image is still stored locally.

+### external
+Toggles accepting images from domains other than cdn.discordapp.com.

 ## Installation
-- Obtain a Discord bot token over at https://discord.com/developers
+- Create a new application: https://discord.com/developers/applications
+- Create the bot invite link: https://discordapi.com/permissions.html
+- Invite the bot to a server that you want it to be in.
-- Put your bot token in .env next to BOT_TOKEN.
+- Put your bot token in the BOT_TOKEN field located in the .env file.
 - Modify the config.json file to fit your needs.
 Add your whitelisted guild IDs and such.
 Debug/saveimages commands won't write to the JSON file, but the config will have the default options once the bot restarts.
+Please note the bot requires a restart before joining a newly whitelisted guild.